johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--prepipex {decompression command}`: Like `--prepipe` with one exception: doesn't insert `<` between command and filename at runtime.
 Useful for some commands like `unzip -qc` which don't read standard input.
 Allowed at the command line, but not in `.mlrrc` to avoid unexpected code execution.
 * `--zin`: Uncompress zlib within the Miller process.
 Done by default if file ends in `.z`.

-## CSV-only flags
+## CSV/TSV-only flags

 These are flags which are applicable to CSV format.

 **Flags:**

-* `--allow-ragged-csv-input or --ragged`: If a data line has fewer fields than the header line, fill remaining keys with empty string.
+* `--allow-ragged-csv-input or --ragged or --allow-ragged-tsv-input`: If a data line has fewer fields than the header line, fill remaining keys with empty string.
 If a data line has more fields than the header line, use integer field labels as in the implicit-header case.
-* `--headerless-csv-output or --ho`: Print only CSV data lines; do not print CSV header lines.
+* `--headerless-csv-output or --ho or --headerless-tsv-output`: Print only CSV/TSV data lines; do not print CSV/TSV header lines.
-* `--implicit-csv-header or --headerless-csv-input or --hi`: Use 1,2,3,... as field labels, rather than from line 1 of input files.
+* `--implicit-csv-header or --headerless-csv-input or --hi or --implicit-tsv-header`: Use 1,2,3,... as field labels, rather than from line 1 of input files.
 Tip: combine with `label` to recreate missing headers.
 * `--lazy-quotes`: Accepts quotes appearing in unquoted fields, and non-doubled quotes appearing in quoted fields.
-* `--no-implicit-csv-header`: Opposite of `--implicit-csv-header`.
-This is the default anyway -- the main use is for the flags to `mlr join` if you have main file(s) which are headerless but you want to join in on a file which does have a CSV header.
+* `--no-implicit-csv-header or --no-implicit-tsv-header`: Opposite of `--implicit-csv-header`.
+This is the default anyway -- the main use is for the flags to `mlr join` if you have main file(s) which are headerless but you want to join in on a file which does have a CSV/TSV header.
 Then you could use `mlr --csv --implicit-csv-header join --no-implicit-csv-header -l your-join-in-with-header.csv ... your-headerless.csv`.
 * `-N`: Keystroke-saver for `--implicit-csv-header --headerless-csv-output`.

 ## File-format flags